-Vice Chancellor for Academic Affairs, Tennessee Board of Regen munities primarily served by Middle Tennessee State.
-In this way, Middle Tennessee State has become a driver of change, innovation, and prosperity for the communities it serves and Tennessee as a whole.
+Vice Chancellor for Academic Affairs, Tennessee Board of Regen and has paths to employment at every educational level.
+The program's curriculum is tailored to the local economic conditions of those communities primarily served by Middle Tennessee State.
+In this way, Middle Tennessee State has